exams required to studymin uk

 Standardised Tests for Business Schools

-If you’re aiming for an MBA or management degree in the UK, tests like the GMAT or GRE are often key exams required to study in the UK.
-With 20% of the 732,285 international students in 2023/24 choosing business-related courses, these tests are how top schools like London Business School pick their stars.
-Let’s break it down with a fresh, easy-to-digest format.
+If you are aiming for an MBA or management degree in the UK, tests like the GMAT or GRE serve as key exams required to study in the UK.
+With roughly 20% of the 732,285 international students in 2023/24 choosing business-related courses, these specific tests help top schools like London Business School pick their absolute strongest candidates.
+Let us break it down with a fresh, easy-to-digest format.

 What You Need to Know